 Rutgers Law School takes a leadership role in educating the public about legal rights, including rights in relation to law enforcement and immigration officials.

-Power of Attorney Document Spanish/English (Bilingual)
+- Power of Attorney Document (English & Español)

 - American Civil Liberties Union-NJ Know Your Rights Resources

 - Immigration Legal Resource Center Know Your Rights Resources

 - ICE at your home (English) /ICE en tu casa (Español)

 - If questioned about your immigration status (English) / Que hacer si le preguntan acerca de su estatus migratorio (Español)

 - If stopped by the police, immigration agents, or FBI (English) / Que debe hacer si la policia, agentes de immigracion o el FBI lo detienen (Español)